earthly/website/blog/_posts/2021-07-27-continuous-testing-in-devops.md

 ![Get Started with GitHub Action Workflow]({{site.images}}{{page.slug}}/1626808569.png)

-A GitHub Actions workflow is made up of three elements:
+A GitHub Actions workflow contains three elements:

 - **Triggers** (`on`) specify when the workflow must be executed.
 The most common use case is to run a workflow on [push and pull-request on the `main` branch](https://docs.github.com/en/actions/reference/workflow-syntax-for-github-actions#on).
 - **Jobs** determine sets of actions composing your pipeline and are executed in parallel unless dependencies between jobs are specified.
 - **Steps** are the individual components of a job and can be of two types: `Scripts` or `Actions`.
 Steps defining a `run` attribute execute a command on the host defined by `runs-on` at the beginning of a job.
 Steps containing `uses` execute an [Action](https://docs.github.com/en/actions/creating-actions), a reusable automation script.

 It's straightforward to extend a workflow once you understand those three concepts.
-Here's a sample workflow that was recommended to me for a Python application:
+Here's a sample workflow for a Python application:

 ```yaml
 name: Python application